 Montessori education to me is a way of learning that’s is open to a variety of experiences.
 I love that learning can be on the go just as it can be at home or in a classroom.
 Experiences that lead to teachable moments, that happen throughout our daily adventures.
 I love the Montessori way of Teaching independence with lifelong values of loving learning.
 Having an environment set so the children, child in my life, can be successful throughout her daily activities whether it be reading books to potting her own plants.
 It’s available when she has an interest anytime.

-Montessori education is a child-centred approach to learning that honors and respects each child’s innate desire to learn by providing a rich environment specially structured for them to a expand and explore their curiosity.
+Montessori education is a child-centered approach to learning that honors and respects each child’s innate desire to learn by providing a rich environment specially structured for them to expand and explore their curiosity.
 My favorite nomenclature cards are ones that have to do with language.